 at Black Barn Vineyards, Hawkes Bay.
 Featured artists were pianist Maria Mo, violinist

 Amalia Hall, and tenor Bonaventure Allan-Moetaua.
-In June he presented a recital of
+As part of his

 Residency for Hutt Valley Chamber, in September Ludwig performed alongside mezzo

 Elisha Fa’i Hulton and baritone Joel Amosa to present a colourful program with a Pasifika

 In 2017 he performed Beethoven’s Piano Concerto No. 3 in C Minor, with Taranaki Symphony and Wellington Youth Orchestra.
 Other events have involved performing a children’s